 About Our Staff

-Portsmouth High School currently staffs twelve full-time science teachers.
+Portsmouth High School currently staffs thirteen full-time science teachers.
 Our teachers are state certified in the topics they teach and maintain advanced degrees.
 PHS high school science teachers are diversified with backgrounds in engineering, industrial laboratory work, environmental field work, with a multiple decades working in education.
 All of our science teachers are highly qualified in the courses they teach.

 Science Teachers at Portsmouth High School